caproto/caproto/doc/source/sync-client.rst

 .. ipython:: python

    responses = []
-   def f(response):
+   def f(sub, response):
+       """
-       "On each update, print the data and cache the full response in a list." responses.append(response)
+       On each update, print the PV name and data Cache the full response in a list.
-       print(response.data)
+       """
+       responses.append(response)
+       print(sub.pv_name, response.data)

 We register this function with ``sub``.
 We can register multiple such functions is we wish.